aametwally/WEVOTE/README.md

 Each sequence classified by WEVOTE results in a single line of output.
 Output lines have tab-delimited fields; from left to right, they are:

 1. The sequence ID, obtained from the FASTA header.
+2. The total number of tools used in WEVOTE (N).
-2. The number of tools that have classified the sequence.
+2. The number of tools that have classified the sequence (C).
-3. The number of tools that agreed on WEVOTE decision.
+3. The number of tools that agreed on WEVOTE decision (A).
-4. Classification score.
+4. Classification score (S).
 5. Taxonomy ID used to classify the sequence by tool #1.
 This is 0 if the sequence is unclassified by tool #1.
 6. Taxonomy ID used to classify the sequence by tool #2.
 This is 0 if the sequence is unclassified by tool #2.
 7. Taxonomy ID used to classify the sequence by tool #3.
 This is 0 if the sequence is unclassified by tool #3.